CumulusNetworks/docs/content/cumulus-netq-45/Installation-Management/Install-NetQ/VMware-Setup-sngl-op.md

 toc: 5
 bookhidden: true
 ---
-Follow these steps to setup and configure your VM on a single server in an on-premises deployment:
+Follow these steps to set up and configure your VM on a single server in an on-premises deployment:

 1. Verify that your system meets the VM requirements.